 Further, with a slight abuse of notation, let us denote

 and extend definition~\eqref{eqn:stas-observable-def} of the function~$F_a(\cdot)$ from the set of midedges~$z_e$ of the graph~$G$ to the set of its corners by defining, for~$c\in V(G^\rC)$,

-These quantities admit combinatorial expansions similar to~\eqref{eqn:stas-observable-def}, see Lemma~\ref{lemma:chi-2n-combinatorial} and Remark~\ref{rem:two-formalisms}(ii); note that~$F_a(\cdot)$ depends on the choice of the square root~$\eta_a$ but is \emph{independent} of all other choices.
+These quantities admit combinatorial expansions similar to~\eqref{eqn:stas-observable-def}, see Lemma~\ref{lemma:chi-2n-combinatorial} and Remark~\ref{rem:two-formalisms}(ii); note that~$F_a(\cdot)$ depends on the choice of the square root {in the definition of}~$\eta_a$ but is \emph{independent} of all other choices.
 The following notion first appeared in~\cite{Smirnov-10,chelkak-smirnov} in the critical planar Ising model context and was recently discussed in~\cite{cimasoni-AIHP} for arbitrary surface graphs.
 Recall that we use the parametrization~$x_e=\tan\frac{1}{2}\theta_e$ of the edge weights.

 \begin{definition} A complex-valued function~$F$ defined on edge midpoints~$z_e$ and, simultaneously, on corners~$c$ of a given weighted graph~$(G,x)$ embedded in the complex plane satisfies a \emph{generalized s-holomorphicity condition} for a pair~$z_e$ and~$c=c^\pm(e)$ if